094459/newsletter-oss-projects/README.md

 **cedar-go**

 [cedar-go](https://aws-oss.beachgeek.co.uk/3qf) provides the Go implementation of the Cedar policy language.
 Check out the README for a quick example of how to use Cedar within your Go applications, and am looking forward to seeing how Go developers start to incorporate this into their applications.(#192)

+**config-rds-ca-expiry**

+[config-rds-ca-expiry](https://aws-oss.beachgeek.co.uk/3z7) provides sample code to create a custom AWS Config rule to detect expiring CA certificates.
+Everyone loves TLS certs, but we all hate it when we realise that stuff has broken because they expired.
+It can happen to anyone, so check this out and make sure you are proactively managing your certs on your Amazon RDS instances, and how this is different to the out of the box notifications you already get with Amazon RDS. (#200)

 **CloudConsoleCartographer**